Layr-Labs/eigenlayer-docs/docs/eigenlayer/avs-guides/avs-dashboard-onboarding.md

 ```

 ## Holesky Dashboard onboarding
-Once you've gone through the above steps, fill out [this form](https://forms.gle/8BJSntA3eYUnZZgs8) so the metadata you submitted for your AVS can be reflected on the Holesky dashboard
+Once you've gone through the above steps, fill out [this form](https://forms.gle/8BJSntA3eYUnZZgs8) so the metadata you submitted for your AVS can be reflected on the Holesky dashboard.